quasarframework/quasar-framework.org/source/guide/app-vuex-store.md

 // if we want some HMR magic for it, we handle
 // the hot update like below.
 Notice we guard this
 // code with "process.env.DEV" -- so this doesn't
-// gets into our production build (and it shouldn't). if (process.env.DEV && module.hot) {
+// get into our production build (and it shouldn't). if (process.env.DEV && module.hot) {
   module.hot.accept(['./showcase'], () => {
     const newShowcase = require('./showcase').default